 2 You can always build a simple (maybe simplistic) model of a complicated system, but there's a good chance that it won't be valid.
 If you go ahead and analyze such a model, you may be getting nice, clean, simple answers to the wrong questions.
 This is sometimes called a Type III Error-working on the wrong problem (statisticians have already claimed Type I and Type II Errors).
+Lucas et al. (2015) study this in some detail, and provide an example of just how wrong models can be if they're over-simplified just to get an analytical, closed-form mathematical solution.

 - Thomas and DaCosta (1979) gave analysts in 137 large firms a list of tools and asked them to check off which ones they used.
 Statistical analysis came in first, with 93% of the firms reporting that they use it (it's hard to imagine a large firm that wouldn't), followed by simulation (84%).
-Again, simulation came in higher than tools like linear programming, PERT/CPM, inventory theory, and nonlinear programming. - Shannon, Long, and Buckles (1980) surveyed members of the Operations Research Division of the American Institute of Industrial Engineers (now the Institute of Industrial Engineers) and found that among the tools listed, simulation ranked first in utility and interest.
+Again, simulation came in higher than tools like linear programming, PERT/CPM, inventory theory, and nonlinear programming. - Shannon, Long, and Buckles (1980) surveyed members of the Operations Research Division of the American Institute of Industrial Engineers (now the Institute of Industrial and Systems Engineers) and found that among the tools listed, simulation ranked first in utility and interest.
 Simulation was second in familiarity, behind linear programming, which might suggest that simulation should be given stronger emphasis in academic curricula. - Forgionne (1983); Harpell, Lane, and Mansour (1989); and Lane, Mansour, and Harpell (1993) all report that, in terms of utilization of methods by practitioners in large corporations, statistical analysis was first and simulation was second.
 Again, though, academic curricula seem to be behind since linear programming was more frequently taught, as opposed to being used by practitioners, than was simulation. - Morgan (1989) reviewed many surveys of the preceding type and reported that "heavy" use of simulation was consistently found.
 Even in an industry with the lowest reported use of operations-research tools (motor carriers), simulation ranked first in usage. - Powers (2012) carried out a thorough survey of the research literature in operations research and found literally exponential growth over the past several decades in the number of papers applying simulation or developing simulation methods, whereas the growth in the number of papers on more traditional operations-research tools has been far slower.

 The main reason for simulation's popularity is its ability to deal with complicated models of correspondingly complicated systems.
 This makes it a versatile and powerful tool.
-Another reason for simulation's increasing popularity is the obvious improvement in performance/price ratios of computer hardware, making it ever more cost effective to do what was prohibitively expensive computing just a few years ago.
+Another reason for simulation's increasing popularity is the obvious improvement in performance/price ratios of computer hardware and multi-core capabilities, making the cost of building and running simulation models inexpensive and fast.
 Finally, advances in simulation software power, flexibility, and ease of use have moved the approach from the realm of tedious and error-prone, low-level programming to the arena of quick and valid decision making.